BOULDER, Colo. - A growing group of startups are seeing green - and that means good news for the environment and the economy.

 Also a part of the trend are clothing manufacturers such as KeoKjey, which produces eco-friendly women's clothes crafted by severely challenged women in small Cambodian workshops.
 Rachel Fowler, who's fluent in Khmer, received a Fulbright grant before she founded KeoKjey to get a better idea of the needs and wants of the HIV-positive women with whom she'd be living and working.

 "I think the most important thing is talking with people and listening to what they have to say before you share your opinion - because you're in their culture. "

 The American Sustainable Business Council (ASBC) calls these types of businesses part of the triple-bottom line economy - a way to create sustainable prosperity for all.
-The sustainability sector even has contests for promising projects, such as last weeks' business plan competition at the LOHAS Forum in Boulder.
+The sustainability sector even has contests for promising projects, such as this weeks' business plan competition at the LOHAS Forum in Boulder.
 All three businesses were finalists, and Back to the Roots took home the top prize.

 The ASBC sent a letter to President Obama this week laying out how environmentally friendly business growth can be a way to build and grow the U.S. economy.